Contract & Grievances

 Informal:

 Faculty members filing a grievance can choose to attempt to have their grievance settled informally.
-If the grievant indicates that they believe the grievance can be settled informally, the administration will contact all parties involved to decide on the best course of action.
-Although the informal process is relatively new, it usually involves a mediated conversation between the grievant and their supervisor.
+If the grievant and Employee Labor Relations indicate that they believe the grievance can be settled informally, the administration will contact all parties involved to decide on the best course of action.
+The informal process generally involves a conversation with the grievant and Employee Labor Relations as well as between ELR and anyone named in the grievance.
 If issues are resolved at this stage, then the grievance is resolved.
-If the grievant does not believe that the informal process has resolved the issues, then they can file for a formal grievance within 14 business days of the conclusion of the informal process.
+If the grievant and/or ELR do not believe that the informal process has resolved the issues, then they can file for a formal grievance within 21 business days of the conclusion of the informal process.

 Formal:

-Within 15 business days of the grievance filing, the grievant and their union representative (if they choose to have one) will meet with a representative of the Provost’s Office.
+Within 21 business days of the grievance filing, the grievant and their union representative (if they choose to have one) will meet with a representative of the Provost’s Office.
 There is usually a discussion of the facts of the grievance at this meeting.
-Within 21 business days go this meeting, the Provost’s Office will make issue a decision.
+Within 30 days of this meeting, the Provost’s Office will issue a decision.

 If the Provost’s Office upholds the grievance, they will recommend an appropriate remedy.
 If the Provost’s Office finds no violation, then the grievant can proceed to the arbitration process.